gravelBridge/AutoGPT-Discord/README.md

 - Scroll down and copy the link.
 Paste the link into a new tab, and invite the bot to a server of your choosing!
 (You must have admin access to this server)
 - Go back to the bot tab, and press Reset Token.
 Copy this token, and keep this safe, as you will use this to configure the plugin later on.

+## ⚙️ Installation

+Follow these steps to configure the AutoGPT Bing AI Plugin:

+### 1. Clone this Repository
+cd into a folder that you can find easily.
+For example: `cd desktop`.
+Then, paste this command: `git clone https://github.com/gravelBridge/AutoGPT-Discord.git`

+### 2. Navigate to the folder
+Navigate to the folder where you ran the cd command

+### 3. Zip the BingAI folder
+On MacOS, right click the BingAI folder and press `Compress`.
+On windows, right click the folder, and press `Send to > Compressed (zipped)`.

+### 4. Move the zip file
+Move the new discord_plugin.zip file to the AutoGPT plugins directory, there should already be a file there titled `__PUT_PLUGIN_ZIPS_HERE__`.

 ## 🔧 Configuration

 1. **Update the .env file**: Add the following lines to your `.env` file: